STAND. COM. REP. NO. 632

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Agriculture and Environment and Energy, Economic Development, and Tourism that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1463, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1463, S.D.
-1, and be referred to your Committees on Ways and Means and Judiciary.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 137, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 137, H.D.
+1, and be referred to your Committee on Finance.